caewok/fvtt-lib-ruler/README.md

 # Usage

-libRuler overrides methods of and adds methods to the base Foundry Ruler Class.
+libRuler overrides methods of and adds methods to the base Foundry Ruler class.
+Use [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) to wrap functions needed by your module.
+Additional documentation describes the functions available:

-The libRuler module overrides two functions of the Ruler Class: `Ruler.prototype.measure` and `Ruler.prototype.moveToken.` In doing so, the libRuler module deprecates `Ruler.prototype._highlightMeasurement` in favor of a nearly identical version of that function in a new `RulerSegment` class.
-In order to track changed Ruler properties across users, libRuler wraps `Ruler.prototype.toJSON` and `Ruler.prototype.update`.
-All of these changes are implemented using the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) module.
+- [Ruler class overrides](https://github.com/caewok/fvtt-lib-ruler/blob/master/docs/RULER-CLASS-OVERRIDES.md).
+Ruler methods overriden by libRuler.
+- [Ruler class additions](https://github.com/caewok/fvtt-lib-ruler/blob/master/docs/RULER-CLASS-ADDITIONS.md).
+Ruler methods added by libRuler.
+- [RulerSegment class](https://github.com/caewok/fvtt-lib-ruler/blob/master/docs/RULERSEGMENT-CLASS.md).
+New class added by libRuler, representing the segment between two waypoints (including origin and destination as waypoints).
+Accessible at `window.libRuler.RulerSegment`.
+- [Ruler Utilities (https://github.com/caewok/fvtt-lib-ruler/blob/master/docs/RULERUTILITIES-CLASS.md).
+Ruler utility methods added by libRuler.
+Accessible at `window.libRuler.RulerUtilities`.

 ## How to use libRuler

-The expectation is that modules will use [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) to wrap one or more functions in the `RulerSegment` Class.
+The expectation is that modules will use [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) to wrap one or more functions in the new `RulerSegment` class, the new methods added to the `Ruler` class, or (rarely) the underlying `Ruler` class methods.

 The `RulerSegment` Class is exposed at `window.libRuler.RulerSegment` and can be wrapped similarly to wrapping core Foundry methods, for example:

 ```javascript
 libWrapper.register(MODULE_ID, 'window.libRuler.RulerSegment.prototype.addProperties', [COOL FUNCTION HERE], 'WRAPPER');